lit/lit/docs-src/guide/03-how-it-works.md

 <h1></h1>
 ```

-And there's an auxillary table of where the expressions were:
+And there's an auxiliary table of where the expressions were:

 `[{type: 'node', index: 1}]`